browserengineering/book/book/accessibility.md

 is on, to try to ensure high contrast.

 So now we have an outline drawn.
-But we additionally want to speak whether the user is hovering over.
+But we additionally want to speak what the user is hovering over.
 To do that we'll need another flag, `needs_speak_hovered_node`, which we'll set whenever hover moves from one element to another: